Shao-Group/aletsch-test/README.md

 | [GffCompare](https://ccb.jhu.edu/software/stringtie/gffcompare.shtml#gffcompare_dl) | v0.11.2 |      Evaluate assembled transcripts       |
 | [gtfcuff](https://github.com/Kingsford-Group/rnaseqtools)    |    -    |               RNA-seq tool                |

-**Step 1.1**: Click above tools and those hyperlinks will navigate users to the homepage of tools.
-Then please follow the instructions provided in tools' homepages to download and/or compile above tools.

-**Step 1.2**: Please link or copy the executable files to `programs` directory if they are avaliable (aletsch, scallop2, taco_run, stringtie2, STAR, gffcompare, gtfcuff).
-Otherwise please link the directory here (TransMeta and PsiCLASS).
+#### Step 1.1: Download Tools

+* Access the homepages of the respective tools using the links provided above.

+- Follow the download and compilation instructions on each tool's homepage.

+#### Step 1.2: Link or Copy Executables

+- For tools with available executable files, link or copy them to the `programs` directory.
+This includes `aletsch`, `scallop2`, `taco_run`, `stringtie`, `STAR`, `gffcompare`, and `gtfcuff`.
+- For tools without standalone executables (TransMeta and PsiCLASS), link the entire directory to `programs`.

-Please make sure tools can be called by the following paths:
+Ensure the tools are accessible via the following paths:

 ```
 your/path/to/programs/aletsch